FEUP-LDTS-2023/project-l02gr02/docs/README.md

 ### PLANNED FEATURES

+The following features were not implemented as they weren't of substantial importance to the final product.

 - Portal - Transports the hero and triggered bombs to another location.
-- Health - The player's hit points, enables the player to take damage, and on reaching 0, finishes the game.
+- Shield - Enables the player to take one more hit than normal, however on a second hit the player is killed and the game ends.

 ### DESIGN